 The demand for mental health services, even online, has never been greater

 What insight can be drawn from cases like that of Joon Care?
-Beyond the fact that its rapid growth does not yet authorize me to make a definitive judgment.
+Beyond the fact that his rapid growth does not yet authorize me to make a definitive judgment.
 First of all, the strong specialization of online therapy in an area that will be the one with the highest increase in the near future.
 What's more: the area of teenagers and young adults will have an increase in demand for online mental health services that is currently unmanageable.
 Far exceeds the offer.
 Put simply: there is room to build many such services.